Using the C++ interface

 O₂sclpy includes several classes and functions which are wrappers around the original O₂scl classes and functions.
 The full documentation of these classes and functions is not reproduced here, but a link to the O₂scl documentation is provided.
 Note also that not all O₂scl functions are wrapped.
 In those O₂scl classes which are wrapped in O₂sclpy, not all of their methods or data members are accessible in O₂sclpy.
 If there is O₂scl which is missing and you would like me to include, let me know.

-Generally, O₂sclpy should take care of the memory management for you.
+Generally, O₂sclpy wrappers around O₂scl classes should take care of memory management for you.
 If they have ownership over their pointer, then their _owner data is True, and their __del__ method will call the C++ function necessary to free the memory associated with the underlying object.
 O₂sclpy contains wrappers to some std::shared_ptr objects, and these objects may not be destructed until the Python garbage collector deletes the last O₂sclpy class which owns a copy of the shared_ptr.

 Throwing C++ exceptions across DLL boundaries is not supported in O₂scl, so O₂sclpy ensures that O₂scl uses an alternate error handler which calls exit() (i.e. from libc) when an error occurs.
 O₂sclpy does not support any interaction between Python and C++ exceptions.